Estimated reading time: 6 minutes

-You have held off on making that key investment long enough.
+As a result, you have held off on making that vital business investment long enough.
 It’s now time to upgrade your phone system, redesign your website, or replace the carpet in your office.

 The first question you ask yourself: Who do I hire for the job?

-It’s important to have vendor selection criteria and a defined selection process when choosing a vendor for your business.
+It’s essential to establish criteria and create a selection process when choosing a vendor for your business.

 2. Quality of Product or Service